hiimbex/csc521/README.md

 # CSC521 Design and Organization of Programming Languages

+# Clojure Version

+My implementation of the interpreter using instaparse can be found in the folder clojure-quirk.

+Simply run it  via `lein run < example1.q` to run the interpretter or `lein run -pt < example1.q` to view the parse tree.

+The main implementation consisted of the interpretted and is based in a similar tree sturcture to the python project.
+It uses `CallByLabel` to run each part of the parse tree.
+The file is organized with `Program` and `Statement` at the bottom and `Name` and `Number` at the top.

+Currently my interpretter is incomplete for running some of the more complex functional examples.

+# Python Version

 My projects for CSC-521, including lexer, parser, and interpreter

-My implementations of the lexer, parser and interpreter can be found in the file python-quirk.
+My implementations of the lexer, parser and interpreter can be found in the folder python-quirk.

 Simply run all 3 files separately via `python lexer.py < example1.q` with the lexer.py being replaced by parser.py and interpreter.py as well as the file name to test different examples.